 Model Architecture

 The DNN models were built as feed-forward deep neural networks, implemented using R packages Tensorflow (Falbel et al., 2022) and Keras (Falbel, Allaire, Chollet, et al., 2021).
 The hyperparameter tuning was performed on the number of neurons per hidden layer (sampled among 8, 16, 32, 64), the number of hidden layers (sampled from 1 to 5), the optimizer (sampled among ‘adam’ or ‘rmsprop’), the activation function (“relu”, “leaky_relu”, “linear”), the batch size (sampled among 16, 32, 64, 128, 256) and the learning rate (sampled among 0.01, 0.001, 0.0001) using the R packages ‘tfruns’ and ‘tfestimators’ (Allaire et al., 2018; Falbel, Allaire, Bostock, et al., 2021).
 We first ran the tuning algorithm for a limited set of sites (15).
-To reduce the number of hyperparameters, the ones that were giving consistent results from the beginning were removed from the final tuning across all sites .g. we retained only the activation function “relu” as it was clearly outperforming “linear” and “leaky_relu”; we similarly kept a learning rate of 0.01.
+To reduce the number of hyperparameters, the ones that were giving consistent results from the beginning were removed from the final tuning across all sites.
+E.g., we retained only the activation function “relu” as it was clearly outperforming “linear” and “leaky_relu”; we similarly kept a learning rate of 0.01.

 We used the mean square error (MSE) as loss function during model training and the mean absolute percentage error as the error metric during model validation.
 Other error metrics were tested (e.g. mean absolute error) but resulted in a lower performance.
 To monitor the validation loss, we used the “EarlyStopping” callback function, with “patience” set to five.
 This function stops the training process should the validation loss not improve after five epochs.
 This constraints the number of epochs and avoids overfitting.